-Barrick Gold, Inc (NYSE: GOLD) owns a 50% stake of the Donlin Gold LLC, and NOVAGOLD (NYSEAmerican: NG) owns the remaining 50%.
-The Donlin Gold Project stands as one of the highest grade open-pit gold deposits in the world.
-Not only is it located in a stable Jurisdiction in Alaska, it also contains very large reserves, estimated at around 39 million ounces.
+Barrick Gold, Inc (NYSE: GOLD) owns a 50% stake of the Donlin Gold LLC, and NOVAGOLD (NYSE American: NG) owns the remaining 50%.
+The Donlin Gold Project stands as one of the highest-grade open-pit gold deposits in the world.
+Not only is it located in a stable Jurisdiction in Alaska, but it also contains very large reserves, estimated at around 39 million ounces.
 With a resource grade much higher than that of its peers.
 Federal and State permits have been granted.
-With the drilling program in course, construction is expected to start in 2022.
+With the drilling program in the course, construction is expected to start in 2022.

-The remote location of the operations, and the infrastructure it will need to operate the mine comes at a high cost.
+The remote location of the operations and the infrastructure it will need to operate the mine come at a high cost.
 It is estimated that the mine would require an average load of 157 megawatts to operate.
 In order to supply that, a natural gas pipeline will be built, providing energy to conduct the operations, being over 312 miles long.

-Source: Donlin Gold Project Summary
+Source: Project Summary

 A feasibility study conducted in 2011 concluded that the Project will require a huge initial investment.
 Estimated at nearly $6.7 billion.
 The level of accuracy ranges between -15% to +30% of the final costs.
 Thus, the initial investment could reach $8.71 billion.
 Given the fact that nearly 10 years have passed since the study was initially published.
 It is likely that there is a discrepancy between the estimated costs then and today.